An open API service indexing awesome lists of open source software.

 - added/removed public repositories

-- detection of account changes
+- detection of account metadata changes (such as account update date)

-- Email notifications for different events (new Github events, changed followings, followers, repositories, user name, email, location, company, bio, blog URL etc.)
+- Email notifications for different events (new GitHub events, changed followings, followers, repositories, user name, email, location, company, bio, blog URL etc.)

 - Saving all user activities with timestamps to the CSV file

-- Clickable Github URLs printed in the console & included in email notifications (repos, PRs, commits, issues, releases etc.)
+- Clickable GitHub URLs printed in the console & included in email notifications (repos, PRs, commits, issues, releases etc.)

 - Possibility to control the running copy of the script via signals

-- Support for Public Web Github and Github Enterprise
+- Support for Public Web GitHub and GitHub Enterprise

 github_monitor_screenshot